tbma79/sane/content/publication/data-cap/index.md

 ---
-title: data cap
+title: The Role of Data Cap in Optimal Two-Part Network Pricing
-subtitle: The Role of Data Cap in Optimal Two-Part Network Pricing
+subtitle: ""
 publication_types:
   - "2"
 authors: